 Early this year, I got an invite for an overnight stay at Summer Cruise Resort in San Luis, Batangas.
 Summer Cruise offers affordable diving and freediving packages.

 I came here with my friend Say, a freediving coach whom I’ve met in my past visit to Apo Reef in Mindoro.
-We came just days days after the resort had re-opened following the Taal Eruption.
+We came just days after the resort had re-opened following the Taal eruption in 2020.

 Here’s our experience at Summer Cruise Resort in Batangas!